MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 > [!NOTE]
 > - On February 21, 2018, we announced the deprecation of the Windows Phone app for [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)].
 On May 22, 2018, the Windows Phone app will no longer be supported for [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)].
 Support for the  app on Windows tablets and PCs remains unchanged.
 The Windows Phone app will continue to be available in the store and will be supported for Dynamics 365 for Customer Engagement, (version 8.2) and earlier supported versions.
 If you wish to continue to use the Windows Phone app, you should not update to Dynamics 365 for Customer Engagement, version 9.0 as the Windows Phone app will not be supported with version 9.x.
 > - [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] has separate mobile apps for [!INCLUDE[pn_field_service](../includes/pn-field-service.md)] and Operations.
 Learn about [Dynamics 365 for Customer Engagement for Field Service (Resco) mobile app](https://go.microsoft.com/fwlink/?linkid=846157) and [Dynamics 365 for Customer Engagement  for Operations mobile app](https://ax.help.dynamics.com/en/wiki/mobile-development-handbook/).
-> - We’re working to improve mobile offline capabilities in Dynamics 365 for Customer Engagement for phones and tablets for release in the second quarter of 2019, and are currently onboarding only a limited set of new customers.
-When a preview program opens for mobile offline capabilities in Dynamics 365 for Customer Engagement for phones and tablets, we’ll let customers know.
+> - We’re working to improve mobile offline capabilities in Dynamics 365 for phones and tablets for release in the second quarter of 2019, and are currently onboarding only a limited set of new customers.
+When a preview program opens for mobile offline capabilities in Dynamics 365 for phones and tablets, we’ll let customers know.
 Existing customers who are already using mobile offline capabilities are not affected.

 ## Install the app from your device’s app store
 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Install Dynamics 365 for Customer Engagement for phone and tablets](../mobile-app/install-dynamics-365-for-phones-and-tablets.md)